eppingere/finding-gentrification/README.md

 # finding-gentrification
-Using housing data to identify gentrification more easily Feel free to create an issue saying that you read the read me if you actually red the readme
+Using housing data to identify gentrification more easily Feel free to create an issue saying that you read the read me if you actually read the readme